 Hopefully, we’ve given an answer to the question of why use Ruby on Rails nowadays and have outlined its main advantages and disadvantages.
 We use the best of established Ruby on Rails development practices as well as cutting-edge technologies to make products that work flawlessly.

-This article about Ruby on Rails development and its uses was originally published in June 2020 and was updated in May 2021 to make it more relevant and comprehensive.
+This article was originally published in May 2021 and was updated in March 2022 to make it more relevant and comprehensive.